vincentqb/gradebook/README.md

 # Grade Calculator

-Goal: Calculate the final grade given the weight of each homework, midterm, final exam and lab report.
+We calculate the final grade of each student given the weight of each homework, midterm, final exam and lab report.
+Here is the final grade distribution.

 ![Final Grade Distribution](histogram.png)